 As a homeowner, one of your primary concerns is to cut costs.
 This includes your energy bills.
 It pays to have windows and doors that are energy efficient.
 Such things as window curtains and window tint film can improve the overall energy efficiency of your windows.

-In the following blog, we will highlight the main differences between window coatings, film, and tints.
+The following blog will highlight the main differences between window coatings, film, and tints.
 This applies to different window designs, including awning windows as well as vinyl casement windows.
 This information will help you choose the best windows for your home to provide durability, style, and energy efficiency.

 Major Differences Between Window Tint Film and Windows Coatings for Better Energy Efficiency